-Among the 53 patients with PMBCL treated in KEYNOTE-170 [see Clinical Studies (14.6)], the median duration of exposure to KEYTRUDA was 3.5 months (range: 1 day to 22.8 months).

-KEYTRUDA was discontinued due to adverse reactions in 8% of patients, and treatment was interrupted due to adverse reactions in 15%.
+Among the 53 patients with PMBCL who received KEYTRUDA in KEYNOTE-170 [see Clinical Studies (14.6)], the median duration of exposure to KEYTRUDA was 3.5 months (range: 1 day to 22.8 months).
+Serious adverse reactions occurred in 26% of patients.
+Serious adverse reactions that occurred in >2% of patients included arrhythmia (4%), cardiac tamponade (2%), myocardial infarction (2%), pericardial effusion (2%), and pericarditis (2%).
+Six (11%) patients died within 30 days of start of treatment.
+Permanent discontinuation of KEYTRUDA due to an adverse reaction occurred in 8% of patients and dosage interruption due to an adverse reaction occurred in 15%.
 Twenty-five percent of patients had an adverse reaction requiring systemic corticosteroid therapy.
-Serious adverse reactions occurred in 26% of patients, and included arrhythmia (4%), cardiac tamponade (2%), myocardial infarction (2%), pericardial effusion (2%), and pericarditis (2%).
-Six (11%) patients died within 30 days of start of treatment.
-Tables 19 and 20 summarize adverse reactions and laboratory abnormalities, respectively, in patients on KEYTRUDA in KEYNOTE-170.
+Tables 21 and 22 summarize adverse reactions and laboratory abnormalities, respectively, in KEYNOTE-170.